 About Treatment Options What is my best treatment option?

-What are the benefits/side effects of these medicines?Will these medicines interact with other medicines, over-the-counter products, or dietary or herbal supplements I am already taking for other conditions?Are the medicines I am taking for other conditions safe to take now that I have cirrhosis?What surgical options other than transplant are there?Are there any alternative or complementary therapies that will help me?
+What are the benefits/side effects of these medications?Will these medications interact with other medications, over-the-counter products, or dietary or herbal supplements I am already taking for other conditions?Are the medications I am taking for other conditions safe to take now that I have cirrhosis?What surgical options other than transplant are there?Are there any alternative or complementary therapies that will help me?